Opening the plugin

 Creating an account

-First off, if you haven't, create an account on the speckle server of your choice.
-In case you don't have one, and just want to test out speckle, you can use
+If you haven't already, create an account on the Speckle server of your choice.
+In case you don't have one, and just want to test out Speckle, you can use

 https://hestia.speckle.works/api! warning Do be advised that this is a test server - use at your own risk.
 The diagram below explains most of the steps.